 Please contact your DCM to obtain a copy of the Arkansas Area 04 Structure & Guidelines.
-Or, you may log onto www.arkansasaa.org, click the "Assembly Information" tab, choose "Documents" from the dropdown menu and click "PDF Version" under "Area 04 Structure & Guidelines".
+You may log onto www.arkansasaa.org, then click Area 4 documents, then click on "Area 04 Structure & Guidelines".
+Or scan the QR code to set up the Area 4 Assembly App In the app click on documents in the menu along the bottom of the screen.